 The Dumpster Divers Defense Fund

-The dumpster they were arrested at did not have a “no trespassing” sign posted, the gate was wide open, and the dumpster wasn’t locked.
-They weren’t prowling, they weren’t loitering, and they weren’t trespassing and dumpster diving isn’t even illegal in Pennsylvania.
+The dumpster they were arrested at did not have a “No Trespassing” sign posted, the gate was wide open and the dumpster wasn’t locked.
+They weren’t prowling, they weren’t loitering and they weren’t trespassing.
+Dumpster diving isn’t even illegal in Pennsylvania.
 Tony and Sam always leave the place cleaner than they found it when dumpster diving and neither of them have ever been in trouble with the law.

 We’ve been able to bring a lot of attention to food waste and hunger through this so far.
-Check out some of the media stories that have been done:
+Check out some of the press coverage: